kshitijkumbar/Longitudinal-Lateral-Controller-VWGTI/README.md

 Code repo for ME 227

-Contains code for longitudinal and lateral controllers developed as a part of ME 227: Vehicle Dynamics and Control
+Contains code for longitudinal and lateral controllers developed as a part of ME 227: Vehicle Dynamics and Control Please read report for further details and experimental findings.